benjamin-0811/ShogiWebsite/README.md

 | Rook | 飛 | multiple in all straight directions | ⇑⇓⇐⇒ |
 | promoted Rook / Dragon | 龍/竜 | Rook (飛) and King (王 or 玉) | ⇑⇓⇐⇒⬉⬈⬊⬋ |
 | King | 王/玉 | all directions | ↑↓←→⬉⬈⬊⬋ |

+---

+### Special Rules

+- pawns cannot be dropped on the very last row as they wouldn't be able to move further
+- same with the lance
+- knights cannot be dropped on either of the last 2 rows
+- pawns cannot be dropped in a column where another unpromoted pawn of the same player exists
+- pawns cannot be dropped in a way that would checkmate the other player